9 Causes of Wrinkles—That Have Nothing to Do With Aging

 But these physical signs of aging sometimes have nothing to do with aging at all.
 Other lifestyle and environmental factors can take a toll on your physical appearance, including a poor diet, lack of sleep, and chronic stress.
-It’s not just your imagination; those wrinkles in the mirror could have more to do with your daily habits than you think.
-To turn back the clock, be sure to address these major causes of wrinkles, and avoid the 20 Foods That Age You 20 Years.
+It's not just your imagination; those wrinkles in the mirror could have more to do with your daily habits than you think.
+To turn back the clock, be sure to address these major causes of wrinkles, and avoid the foods that age you 20 years.

 It should come as no surprise that the biggest culprit for wrinkles is exposure to the sun.
 Both UVA rays, which penetrate the skin's deepest layers, and UVB rays, which cause sunburn, can lead to premature aging and wrinkles.
 Not only does staying out of the sun (and out of tanning beds!) protect you from skin cancer, but it will also keep you looking young.

-“The first and most common type [of skin wrinkling] is from chronic sun damage,” Jerome Potozkin, MD, board-certified dermatologist, says.
-“Sun damage results in loss of collagen and elastin resulting in wrinkling of the skin.”
+"The first and most common type [of skin wrinkling] is from chronic sun damage," Jerome Potozkin, MD, board-certified dermatologist, says.
+"Sun damage results in loss of collagen and elastin resulting in wrinkling of the skin."
 To protect your skin, be sure to wear at least an SPF 30 daily.
-When going out in the sun, especially if you’ll be exposed to water, be sure to reapply your sunblock often and load up on these 7 Foods to Eat to Help Prevent Sunburn.
+When going out in the sun, especially if you'll be exposed to water, be sure to reapply your sunblock often and load up on these foods to prevent sunburn.

 You may not think much about the environment that you live in, but it can play a major impact on those deep wrinkles and fine lines.
 "Pollution is another environmental factor- contributing to free radical damage," explains Maral K. Skelsey, MD, board-certified dermatologist and Director of the Dermatologic Surgery Center of Washington.